Kate Harcourt: Personal life

 Harcourt was born and grew up on a sheep station in the rural area of Amberley, New Zealand.
-Her mother was Australian, Winifred Harriet (Austin) and her father was Gordon Fulton.
+Her mother was Winifred Harriet (née Austin) and her father was Gordon Fulton.
+Harcourt was the youngest of three children, with an older brother, John Fulton, a prominent Canterbury farmer, and president of the Canterbury Jockey Club, as well as an older sister.
 From age nine onward she attended boarding school, first at Amberley House and then at Woodford House (Hawke's Bay).

 Music was important to Harcourt in her early years as it was to her mother too.
 She went to Christchurch to train as a kindergarten teacher partly so she could continue with her singing and piano.
 She also attended the Joan Cross Opera School in London.

-Harcourt is the mother of actress Miranda Harcourt and former Fair Go television presenter Gordon Harcourt, and grandmother of actress Thomasin McKenzie.
+Harcourt is the mother of actress Miranda Harcourt and former Fair Go television presenter Gordon Harcourt, and grandmother of actresses Thomasin McKenzie, Davida McKenzie and journalist Peter McKenzie.
 She played a part in the movie adaptation of The Changeover.
 Harcourt met her husband Peter Harcourt (1923–1995) at Wellington Repertory Theatre.
 He was from the family that founded Harcourts International real estate.
 Peter Harcourt died on 6 March 1995 of cancer, two years after being appointed a Companion of the Queen's Service Order in the 1993 New Year Honours for service to the community as an actor, broadcaster and presenter for 54 years since 1941.
 The Ngā Whakarākei O Whātaitai / Wellington Theatre Awards annually has an award called The Peter Harcourt Outstanding New Playwright.